Rugby league in Victoria: The new millennium

 The 2003 NRL grand final attracted a bigger audience in Melbourne than the 2003 AFL Grand Final did in Sydney.
 In 2006 the deciding game of the State of Origin drew 54,833 spectators at Telstra Dome.
 Also that season, Melbourne's television audience for the Storm's NRL grand final appearance was higher than Sydney's was for the Swans' second successive AFL grand final appearance.
+This would occur again in 2016.

 The 2007 preliminary final between Parramatta and Melbourne Storm saw the largest ever crowd drawn by the Storm in Melbourne, 33,472.
 It was a larger than Manly's preliminary final crowd of 32,611.

 In 2007 the Victorian Government confirmed that it would be building a new 31,500 rectangular stadium at Olympic Park, for rugby league, union and soccer.

 The opening round of the 2008 season saw 20,084 spectators watch the Storm defeat New Zealand Warriors in their first game at Telstra Dome.
 Melbourne finished the 2008 season with a home average attendance of 12,474, considerably larger than their 2007 average of 11,711.
 They recorded their largest crowd average ever in the 2010 season at 14,670.
 For the 2008 Rugby League World Cup, the only game in Melbourne against England drew a crowd of 36,297 at the Telstra Dome.
 This was the second highest attended game in the competition, surpassed only by the final, played in Brisbane that drew 50,559.

 2015 saw new records set for rugby league in Victoria with 91,513 spectators attending the second Origin match at the MCG, won by NSW.

 The Storm who have won four premierships to date: (1999, 2012, 2017, 2020); as of 2022 regularly attract over 16,000 people to matches, and set a new club membership record of over 40,000.